bradfrost/atomic-design/chapter-3.md

 ### Pattern Lab isn't…
 - a UI framework like Bootstrap or Foundation.
 - language, library, or style dependent.
-- a replacement for content management systems.
+- a replacement for a content management system.

 Let's walk through these points, starting with the term *static site generator*.
 Static site generator tools take in some source code & assets, compile them, and spit plain-ol' HTML, CSS, and JavaScript out the other end. **Pattern Lab takes source code – namely patterns – and compiles those patterns into a functional front-end UI inside a pattern library shell**.